In the butterfly stroke, swimmers execute a technique with their legs called the dolphin kick.

 Number of Kicks per Stroke Cycle

-While swimming butterfly there are in fact two dolphin kicks per stroke cycle:
+There are in fact two dolphin kicks per stroke cycle in the butterfly:

-- The downbeat of the first kick occurs during the entry of the arms in the water and extension forward.
+1) The downbeat of the first kick occurs during the entry of the arms in the water and their extension forward.

-- If you have particularly stiff ankles, the regular practice of ankle stretching exercises or use of short swim fins while swimming can help loosen up your ankles and improve your propulsion.
+1) If you have particularly stiff ankles, the regular practice of ankle stretching exercises and the use of short swim fins while swimming can help loosen up your ankles and improve your propulsion.

-- We have swimming drills to learn or improve the dolphin kick.
+2) Please also have a look at our swimming drills to learn the dolphin kick.